Bungalow 8

 Bungalow 8 was an exclusive nightclub chain with locations in Manhattan's West Side, London's West End, and Amsterdam's nightlife neighborhood Leidseplein.
 The New York location in particular was popular with celebrities in the early 2000s.
-Frequent guests included George Clooney, Bill Clinton, Paris Hilton, Lindsay Lohan, Zelda Kaplan, David Beckham, and Nicole Richie.
+Frequent guests included George Clooney, Bill Clinton, Paris Hilton, Lindsay Lohan, Zelda Kaplan, David Beckham, Peter Crouch and Nicole Richie.
 In the interest of privacy, Bungalow 8 had a strict no photography rule.

 Locations

 New York

 Amy Sacco opened Bungalow 8 in 2001 in a small garage in Chelsea, Manhattan with décor inspired by the bungalows at The Beverly Hills Hotel.
 The club closed annually for renovations, which in part fed frequent speculation that Sacco was selling or closing the business.
 The club's popularity peaked between 2005 and 2007 before closing in 2009 under the guise of renovations.
 It was never directly announced that Bungalow 8 was permanently closed.
 The brand was purchased in 2012 by LDV Hospitality and plans to reopen in another location were set into motion.
 LDV filed for a liquor license as a gastropub rather than as a club or lounge and were careful to keep the name Bungalow 8 under wraps, as Sacco had problems with neighborhood complaints at the previous location.
 When the Community Board learned the new addition to the neighborhood was indeed Bungalow 8, they pushed back, leading to their liquor license being temporarily frozen.
 After back-and-forth between LDV and the Community Board, LDV opened under a different name, No. 8, having agreed not to hire Sacco as a consultant, publicist, contractor, or employee.
 Despite this, Sacco hosted a number of exclusive parties, informally under the Bungalow 8 banner, and several Community Board members saw her working on-site nightly.
 Since the business still called itself a gastropub, LDV was able to circumvent neighborhood expectations for nightclubs and lounges.
 No. 8 again faced pushback due to community concerns about insufficient security for the number of guests and about garbage left out overnight.
 Despite this, No. 8 remained open until 2016.